AppFair/appfair.github.io/index.md

 App development should be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the `SwiftUI` app that is defined in `Sources/App/AppContainer.swift`.
 Note, however, that changes to these project files, `App.xcworkspace` and `project.xcodeproj`, will *not* be incorporated into the final project.
-It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` stages of the process.
+It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual reproduction stages of the process.
 Specifically, your build must not rely on any script build stages that you add to the project files since these scripts will not be run during `I-R`.

 When adding project files, they should be added directly to the `App` Swift package's `Sources/App/` folder or a sub-folder that you create.